Get started on a project

 Project vs. Form

 Projects allow you to put related forms together.
-A form is the set of questions into which the user is able to submit data.
-Forms are the starting point of collecting and viewing information from users.
+A form is a set of questions to which the user is able to submit data.
+Forms are the starting point for collecting and viewing information from users.
 With Ona, you can author forms using the XLSForm syntax with different features such as skip logic and checks.

 Data share settings and form submission settings both occur at the Project level.
 Every form and all of the data in the project inherits the same settings as the project.
 Therefore, related forms should go into a single project for easy access and collaboration.